HelloRobCourse/hellorobcourse.github.io/mbot/bridge-api.md

     Resets the robot odometry to zero.

+* MBot.drive_path(path)
+  {: .fn}

+    Sends a path to the motion controller to follow.

+    This function will return right away, while the robot is still following the path.
+If you have code that should only run when the path is completed, you must check if the path is finished executing separately.

+    Parameters:
+    {: .sub-head}

+    {: .params}
+    * **path**: A list of coordinates (lists or tuples) in the path to be followed.
+If the coordinates have length 2, the values are assumed to be in form `[x, y]`, where `x` and `y` are in meters, with an angle of zero by default.
+If the coordinates have length 3, the data is in form `[x, y, theta]`, where `x` and `y` are in meters and `theta` is in radians.

 ### Reading Robot Data

 The following functions can be used to read robot commands.
 None of the reading functions take parameters.